Why do this problem?

 These problems make an excellent poster display or end of lesson filler; their intellectual challenge is appropriate at any stage of study.
 However, they could also be used particularly productively as a prequel to the study of logical operators in decision mathematics.

 Give the questions to the students and ask them to think about two or three of them.
 Then ask the class to decide which ones are true and which ones are false.Whilst many might intuitively 'get it' that the statements are both true and false, explaining this clearly presents a different challenge.
 Get the class clearly to explain their reasoning to each other in pairs.
 Then suggest that those

 with particularly good explanations give their reasoning to the class.

 IF the statement were true, THEN what would be the implication?

 IF the statement were false, THEN what would be the implication?

 To engage in this problem, students need to be confident with the logical concepts of IF (something) THEN (something else) and basic notions of True and False.
-Try the

 Could students make up similar questions of their own?